The Bulmershe School

 Bulmershe School is a coeducational comprehensive school located in Woodley, Berkshire.

 History

 Building work completed in 2016 on the construction of a new school building housing a 392-seat auditorium, six classrooms with computer workstations and a new sixth form area.
 The Bulmershe Auditorium includes a 392-seat theatre (equipped with professional audio-visual equipment), a sixth-form centre, meeting rooms, a reception area, and administrative offices.

 The Bulmershe School was rated as a good school by the Office for Standards in Education OFSTED, following an inspection in November 2017.

 The head teacher is Amanda Woodfin, who became Acting Headteacher on 1 September 2017 and joined the school in January 2013.

-In 2018 work started on a new sports centre and swimming pool.
+In 2018 work started on a new sports centre and swimming pool owned by Places Leisure.
+This has replaced the old "Bulmershe Leisure Centre", although the school and leisure centre are different.

-There were 1,215 students on roll at the time of the 2019 CENSUS.
+There were 1,215 students on roll at the time of the 2019 school census.
 The majority of the students come from Woodley and Earley.